How to Complete Your First Ironman 140.6

 Completing your first Ironman is one of the most challenging athletic achievements available to amateur athletes.
 The 140.6-mile journey from swim start to finish line requires months of dedicated training, careful race planning, and mental preparation.
-This guide covers everything you need to know to cross that finish line.
+But you already knew that.
+What you need is the practical stuff.

 An Ironman consists of a 2.4-mile swim, 112-mile bike ride, and 26.2-mile marathon run.
 Athletes must complete all three disciplines consecutively, with transition time counting toward the total finish time.
 The cutoff time is 17 hours from the swim start.

 These distances demand respect.
 Even highly trained athletes find the combination grueling.
+Probably should have led with this section, honestly.
 The swim alone would be a significant challenge for many fitness enthusiasts.
 The bike portion is longer than most century rides.
 And the marathon follows 114.4 miles of prior effort.

 Building Your Training Foundation

-If you’re starting from scratch, add another 6 months of base-building before beginning Ironman-specific training.
+If you are starting from scratch, add another 6 months of base-building before beginning Ironman-specific training.
 Rushing this process leads to injury, burnout, or DNF on race day.
+I learned this watching training partners drop out at mile 80 on the bike.

 Weekly Training Volume